-Date of Adoption: February 26, 2015 Legal Reference: §33-901 Ratified by the Board of Directors on September 23, 2015
+Date of Adoption: February 26, 2015 Legal Reference: §33-901

 Policy No. 802.6.
 Receipt and Payment of Goods and Services

 All goods will be inspected and their receipt documented upon delivery prior to any payments.
 All services will be complete and approved by Administration prior to any payments.
 The Board of Directors grants authority to the Administration or designee to issue checks for all invoices received when the expenditure for goods or services was pre-approved through the budget process and he payment of such bills are necessary for the proper operation of the school.